50 Stunning Retro and Vintage Hairstyles for Women

 2. Vintage 1920s Hairstyles for Women

-We’ll be covering a few decade-specific vintage hairstyles, starting with trends from the 1920s.
+We’ll be exploring a few decade-specific vintage hairstyles, beginning with the iconic trends of the 1920s.

 3. Soft Curls Vintage Hairstyles